tsunamishadow/bonusheroes/generalpatchnotes.md

-# General Patch notes combined from 7.16 to 7.18
+# General Patch notes combined from 7.16 to 7.19

 **Does NOT include Hero changes**

+## Setup

+Bonus Heroes
+* Daily Bonus Hero changed from 2 Mangoes to 1

 ## Map